PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Nucleotide.md

 Note that only 3 threads can be used for this step and that it will take a couple hours.
 Please also note that the `-k` and `-w` settings used here will override settings used during alignment, if they are not the same.
 The alignments use `-k 19 -w 10` and these values must be used here for correct indexing.

 This command will result in a `mm2_nt_db.mmi` file that is ~860GB. **The full path to the `mm2_nt_db.mmi` file must be specified in `config.yaml`.**

+You can always use a customized nt database, for example a subset of the NCBI nt database.

 [Back to top](#TOP)